soundwrightpro/FRUITY-NILA/README.md

 Written by Duwayne 'Sound' Wright

 Providing support for the Native Instruments Komplete Kontrol M32 and the A-Series.
-Uses the NI Host Integration protocol instead of the limited MIDI Mode NI provides, so the controller acts like as if it was connected to Ableton or Logic Pro X. **You must have Komplete Kontrol v2.3.0 and Firmware 0.4.4 installed**.
+Uses the NI Host Integration protocol instead of the limited MIDI Mode NI provides, so the controller acts like as if it was connected to Ableton or Logic Pro X. **You must have Komplete Kontrol v2.3.0 and Firmware 0.4.4 for the M32 installed**.

 # What's new since 2.9.9